Small Town Rodeos and the Wild West

 Bull Riding is definitely the most dangerous event in rodeo.
 It requires a positive attitude from the cowboy and good nerves.
 A braided rope is wrapped loosely around the bull with a weighted cowbell hanging underneath, allowing the rope to fall free when the ride is completed.

 The rope has a woven handhold that is pulled tight around the rider’s hand.
 During the ride, the cowboy must keep himself close up on the handhold to prevent his arm from straightening and jerking his hand lose.

 During the ride, the rider must only hold on to the rope with one hand.
 If he touches any part of the bull, himself, or the equipment with the other hand, he gets disqualified.
 He has to stay on the bull for eight seconds after the gate opens and the bull bursts into the arena.

 Once hitting the ground, the bullfighters distract the bull until the cowboy is safely out of the bull’s range.

-According to statistics, bull riding accounts for almost half of all injuries and are the most fatalities at rodeo.
+According to statistics, bull riding accounts for almost half of all injuries and are the most fatalities at a rodeo.